PMA SYDNEY PHOTOSHOOT (155) (2)

 Play Matters Australia (PMA)

-Established in 1973 by women who recognised a community need, Play Matters Australia (PMA) enriches lives through the power of connection and play.
-Guided by our values—creativity and fun, collaboration, inclusivity, accountability, and contemporary practice—we are committed to fostering an equitable, supportive, and inclusive workplace for all employees.
+Play Matters Australia (PMA), established in 1973 by women who recognised a community need, enriches lives through the power of connection and play.
+Guided by our values — creativity and fun, collaboration, inclusivity, accountability, and contemporary practice — we remain committed to fostering an equitable, supportive, and inclusive workplace for all employees.
 Achieving gender equity is integral to our vision of playful, connected communities and for delivering impactful services to the children, families, and communities we serve.

 Our Workforce and Context